Kharouk/EdPlatform/README.md

 ## Build for yourself

-#### Clone the app
+#### 1. Clone the app

 `git clone https://github.com/Kharouk/EdPlatform.git && cd EdPlatform`

-#### Install dependencies
+#### 2. Install dependencies

 `npm i` or `yarn`

-#### Run the app
+#### 3. Run the app

 `npm start` or `yarn start`

-#### If you have Expo Go on your mobile device, scan the barcode.
+#### 4. If you have Expo Go on your mobile device, scan the barcode.
 Otherwise click **Run in web browser**

-#### Run tests (tests can be found within the /utils directory)
+#### 5. Run tests (tests can be found within the /utils directory)

 `npm test`

 ## Approach

 - Enjoyed revisiting React Native after a long hiatus.
-Worked with React commercially for almost 3 years so thought I'd try to React Native instead for a bonus challenge.
+Worked with React commercially for almost 3 years so thought I'd try React Native instead for a bonus challenge.
-- Decided to keep it simple however and just use `Expo` as a way to build the application.
+- Decided to keep it simple however and use `Expo` as a way to build the application.
 Thought it would be easier to share as well once I finished the challenge.
 - Implementing the logic was a faster process than designing the application, it was interesting to learn about React Native through their documentation and how the component hierarchy is structured.

 ## Improvements